junbinzhao/FluxCalR/README.md

     calculations are done, a graph with regression lines plotted on the CO<sub>2</sub> and/or CH<sub>4</sub> concentration time series will pop up for checkup purposes.
 See details and examples ``?FluxCal()``.

+**Community Guidelines**
-*To report problems, seek support or contribute, please contact the author Junbin Zhao (junbinzhao1985@gmail.com).*
+*To report problems, seek support or contribute, please contact the author Junbin Zhao (junbinzhao1985@gmail.com).
+Requests/suggestions for new features are welcome*

 **Please cite the package as:**